MicrosoftDocs/cpp-docs/docs/standard-library/is-move-constructible-class.md

 ## Remarks

 A type predicate that evaluates to true if the type *T* can be constructed by using a move operation.
-This predicate is equivalent to `is_constructible<T, T&&>`.
+This predicate is equivalent to `is_constructible<T, T&&>`.\
+Note: A type *T* without a move constructor, but with a copy constructor that accepts a `const T&` argument, satisfies `std::is_move_constructible`.

 ## Requirements